Frequently Asked Questions

 The Au Pair must be given their standard weekly pocket money for occasional sick days.
 Please discuss directly with your au pair to decide what’s fair, depending on the duration/severity of sickness.

 Extra hours should be given back as extra time off or paid as extra hours in line with the pocket money guidelines.
-For example during school holidays, you can pay more to reflect extra hours (see invitation for calculations)
+For example during school holidays, or when you have a sick child who has to stay home for a few days, you can pay more to reflect extra hours (see invitation for calculations)

 Although the Au Pair program is known internationally as a cultural exchange program, there is no ‘official’ au pair program in Australia.